John Cavanagh – The Irish Designer who Brought Parisian Style to LondonDecember 21, 2019

-That first year a red dress of Cavanagh’s featured in an advert for Gala cosmetics.
+That first year a red dress of John Cavanagh’s featured in an advert for Gala cosmetics.
 This became hugely copied, with knock offs in all price ranges quickly coming into existence.
 Cavanaugh wasn’t too bothered however, even finding it an egalitarian move.
 Later, he was to design paper patterns for Vogue to bring his design skills to the mass market.
 Although they did not have the very complicated underpinnings of his seemingly-simple gowns, they captured the simple part well, and were extremely popular.

 Colour and Print